 Everyone starts somewhere and getting a foot in the door is important.
 Support staff roles are easier to obtain and they present the opportunity to prove your work ethic and desire to grow within a specific company.
 When applying for these jobs, make your intent for advancement clear.
-You can run shuttles and row the gear boats before advancing to a guide status.
-Knowing every aspect of an operation is a bonus in the long run.
+You can run shuttles and row the gear boats before advancing to guide status.
+Knowing every aspect of the operation is a bonus in the long run.

 Whitewater Raft Guides

 Running whitewater on a daily basis is hard to beat for adventure.
 Numerous outfits provide training for rookie guides and start you on mild runs and day trips.
 The most coveted positions are found on multi-day trips in locations like the Grand Canyon and Middle Fork of the Salmon.
 Get your feet wet and this path can take you all over the world.
 You might run the Rogue River in Oregon all summer then head south to Chile for a winter on the Futaleufú.

 If you prefer a slower pace and are an educated naturalist, consider leading wilderness canoe trips.
 These jobs are few and far between so plan on researching heavily to find an outfitter with openings.
 Active operations are running in Yellowstone National Park, the Boundary Waters, numerous areas in Canada and Alaska as well.

 Backpacking Guide Jobs

 Spend a summer leading backpacking trips and you will be in great shape.
 The majority of these positions are located in National Parks and you are responsible for the safety and well being of your guests.
 This means setting a comfortable pace for everyone, educating the group and managing a number of different personalities.
 You will deal with logistics and meals in advance and have difficult situations like injuries in remote settings.
 Overall, however, you are backpacking in some of the most beautiful places on earth.

 Alaska Fishing Guides